MAtt5816/Country-House-Restaurant-Webpage-backend-version-in-PHP/README.md

-***project in progress***

-*README file is under building*

-# A COUNTRY HOUSE RESTAURANT WEBPAGE
+# A COUNTRY HOUSE RESTAURANT WEBPAGE (BACKEND VERSION)
-Website project of a small restaurant with the functionality of ordering take-out or with delivery indicated to the address
+Website project of a small restaurant with the functionality of ordering take-out or with delivery indicated to the address and a customer account management panel.
 ## Table of Content
 * [General info](#general-info)
 * [Technologies](#technologies)